 I am an experienced public speaker with regular speaking engagements at branches of NADFAS/ The Arts Society, the WI, the U3A, English Speaking Union, Rotary Clubs, and schools.
 The last few years have also brought speaking engagements at the Albanian Presidency at the invitation of the First Lady, in London at the Royal Anthropological Institute, at the London Book Fair and Orllan and Ilkley Literary Festivals, at RHS Wisley and the American Embassy, Prishtina, a lifeboat station and a jazz club.

 I've appeared on the BBC World Service, Radio 4, Australian ABC Radio, and BBC Radio Oxford.
 You can hear the Saturday Live recording of me interviewed by John McCarthy or watch the video produced by LandRover featuring me in the Accursed Mountains of Albania.
-I was recently on Radio 4's 'From Our Own Correspondent' with the dispatch I wrote about the 'Troubleshooting Teddies of Tirana' which you can hear on iPlayer.
+I am a regular contributor to Radio 4's 'From Our Own Correspondent' e.g. with the dispatch I wrote about the 'Troubleshooting Teddies of Tirana' which you can hear on iPlayer or my recent pieces telling the story of manhole covers in Kosovo or Kosovo's sportsmen's ghosts, Albania's adventurous pelicans and the 'ill winds' of Montenegro.

 You can also watch my recent TEDx talk.